pakal/rsfile/README.txt

 ================

 To launch the test suite, which reuses stdlib tests and adds specific ones:

+Install the stdlib test suite if needed (eg. on Ubuntu, install packages like "libpython2.7-testsuite")

 $ python -m  rsfile.rstest.__main__

 To launch the benchmark, tweak the flags in rsfile/rstest/run_iobench.py to your liking,